Siberian Rubythroats

 It is a migratory insectivorous species breeding in mixed coniferous forest with undergrowth in Siberia.
 It nests near the ground.
 It winters in India and Indonesia.

 The male has a red throat edged with a narrow black and then a broad white border.
-It has a strong white supercilium.
-Females lack the brightly coloured throat and borders.
+It has a strong white supercilium (line above eye).

 The male has a song like a harder version of the Garden Warbler.